boldbi/boldbi-docker/README.md

 </table>
 <br/>

-# How to deploy Bold BI using advanced configuration
+# How to Deploy Bold BI using Advanced Configuration?

 In this section, you will learn how to run the Bold BI application using advanced configurations such as persistence volume, environment variables, manually configuring the startup of Bold BI, and running multiple containers for Bold BI.